 Please alert us if your child has peanut, nut, shellfish, or any other type of food allergy.
-Although we will do not use nuts or shellfish in camp recipes, OUR KITCHEN IS NOT NUT, SHELLFISH, OR GLUTEN FREE.
 Per camp regulations, we do not allow campers to share food.
 However, all snacks and lunches must be NUT FREE.

 WHAT NOT TO BRING